swegroup2/IDB/PITCHME.md

 +++
 @title[Other Critique Pt.
 3]
 ## What they can improve on
+* can't get all the instances of a model with a single API call
+* sorting/filtering functionality on the website is a bit non-intuitive
+* make the URLs clickable

 +++
 @title[Other Critique Pt.
 4]
 ## What puzzled us
+* what are the "filter by" options
+* some models only had 1 connection to other models

 ---
 @title[Visualization]